-“You’ve ruined my life!” she’d sob night after night as she fled from the dinner table to her bedroom and slammed the door.
+“You’ve ruined my life!” she’d sob night after night as she ran from the dinner table to her bedroom and slammed the door.

 My husband and I, of course, thought we were doing precisely the opposite.
 We believed we were enriching Kaitlin’s life and expanding her horizons.
 But I have to admit, some nights I’d lie awake wondering if maybe Kaitlin weren’t right.
 Maybe launching a new life in a foreign country at age 8 would translate into years of psychotherapy down the road.

 Our first year in Paris when our children were young, it was Kaitlin’s little brother, Jackson, age 4 at the time and born in Ireland, who struggled through the transition.